awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-regional-api-custom-domain-migrate.md

 ### Migrate a Regional Custom Domain Name to Edge\-Optimized<a name="update-regional-domain-name-to-edge-optimized-cli"></a>

-To migrate a regional custom domain name to an edge\-optimized custom domain name, call the `update-domain-name` command of the AWS CLI, as follows:
+To migrate a Regional custom domain name to an edge\-optimized custom domain name, call the `update-domain-name` command of the AWS CLI, as follows:

 ```
 aws apigateway update-domain-name \